PBearson/ESP32-With-ESP-PROG-Demo/README.md

 # ESP32-With-ESP-PROG-Demo
 Debug your embedded software with ESP32, ESP-PROG, and JTAG.
+This project is part of a course at University of Massachusetts Lowell, and some details may need to be changed to work for other readers.

 ## Overview